 Landlords are required to ensure rental units are free from rodents and insects when a new rental agreement begins.

 All exterior doors on rental units are required to have locks, and windows must “latch” or have a locking mechanism.

 Landlords are required to disclose whether a rental unit is in a 100-year flood plain.

 Landlords are also required to disclose the existence of (or potential for) lead-based paint in any rental unit built prior to 1978.
 However, landlords are not always required to mitigate lead-based paint.

 Landlords are required to make and pay for any repairs to make the unit livable that are not caused by the tenant.

-- Sending notice.
-If a tenant request repairs, they must put their request in writing to the landlord.
-The landlord will then have least seven, but not more than 30, days to repair the issue.
+- Sending Notice – If a tenant request repairs, they must put their request in writing to the landlord.
+The landlord will have seven days to repair essential services and 30 days to repair all other issues.